sigven/pcgr/docs/annotation_resources.md

 * Markers reported at the variant level (e.g. __BRAF p.V600E__)
 * Markers reported at the codon level (e.g. __KRAS p.G12__)
 * Markers reported at the exon level (e.g. __KIT exon 11 mutation__)
-* Within CBMDB, only markers collected from FDA/NCCN guidelines, scientific literature and clinical trials are included (markers collected from conference abstracts are not included)
+* Within the [Cancer bioMarkers database (CBMDB)](https://www.cancergenomeinterpreter.org/biomarkers), only markers collected from FDA/NCCN guidelines, scientific literature, and clinical trials are included (markers collected from conference abstracts etc. are not included)

 __COSMIC variants__